cyverse/cyverse-sdk/docs/register-your-cluster.md

 combineFiles.sh    runBlat.py          .Xauthority
 ```

 Your new Mason *executionSystem* is ready for use!
-In my next post, I plan on demonstrating how to clone and deploy apps to personal systems.
-If you can't wait, just follow the [CyVerse SDK](https://github.com/cyverse/cyverse-sdk), but specify Mason as your executionSystem in your app description.

-*2017-02-10 - Guide was updated to use ssh keys instead of passwords for authentication.*